DevAOC/wireframe-exercise/README.md

-# LAB - Number
+# LAB - 08a

-## Project Name
+## wireframe-exercise

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+Attempt to copy the given wireframe with flex and other tools we have learned

-### Author: Student/Group Name
+### Author: Antoine Charette

 ### Links and Resources
 * [submission PR](http://xyz.com)